-Lupron Depot is a type of hormone therapy that is classified as a luteinizing hormone-releasing hormone (LHRH) agonist.
-Lupron Depot is approved by the U.S. Food and Drug Administration (FDA) to treat endometriosis, fibroids, central precocious puberty, and prostate cancer,1 and it may be used “off-label” (when a drug is prescribed for a use other than what it was approved for) to treat breast cancer that is hormone receptor-positive (HR+) in premenopausal women.2
+Lupron Depot (leuprolide acetate) is a type of hormone therapy that is approved by the U.S. Food and Drug Administration (FDA) to treat endometriosis, fibroids, central precocious puberty, and prostate cancer.1

-The active ingredient in Lupron Depot is leuprolide acetate, which is classified as an LHRH agonist.
+The active ingredient in Lupron Depot is leuprolide acetate.2-4

 How does Lupron Depot work?

+Lupron Depot is a luteinizing hormone-releasing hormone (LHRH) agonist.
 The pituitary gland secretes gonadotropin, which stimulates the production of estrogen by the ovaries.
-LHRH agonists like Lupron Depot work by suppressing gonadotropin from being released by the pituitary gland, and this action reduces the amount of estrogen in the body, which in turn interferes with the growth of the breast cancer cells.2
+LHRH agonists like Lupron Depot stops the pituitary gland from releasing gonadotropin.
+This reduces the amount of estrogen in the body, which slows the growth and breast cancer cells and kills them.1,2

-What are some of the possible side effects of Lupron Depot?
+What are the possible side effects of Lupron Depot?

-The most common side effects experienced by patients receiving Lupron Depot include2-4:
+The most common side effects of Lupron Depot include:2-4

-Lupron Depot may cause a temporary increase in estrogen levels, which can result in a tumor flare or worsening of symptoms.4
+Lupron Depot may cause a temporary increase in estrogen levels.
+This can result in a tumor flare or worsening of symptoms.4

-Less commonly, Lupron Depot may cause serious side effects, such as4:
+Lupron Depot may also cause serious side effects, including:3,4

 These are not all the possible side effects of Lupron Depot.
-Patients should talk to their doctor about what to expect with treatment with Lupron Depot.
-Patients should talk to their doctor about any side effects that are concerning or that do not go away.
+Talk to your doctor about what to expect with treatment or if you experience any changes that concern you during treatment with Lupron Depot.

 Things to know about Lupron Depot

-For more information, read the full prescribing information for Lupron Depot.
+For more information, read the full prescribing information of Lupron Depot.